 3. ASTON ORIGIN (new entry)

 Designed and Built in the UK, Aston Origin is a high-performance cardioid condenser microphone.
 With a unique and appealing design, it will draw the attention of many musicians and producers.

 The Origin is designed to deliver a smooth, warm, and crisp sound for original and transparent recordings.
 This versatile microphone is useful to record vocals as well as instruments such as acoustic guitars.
 If by any chance looking for a new tool, check the best acoustic guitars of 2019.

 Conclusion: Without a doubt, Aston Origin is an affordable studio microphone that will match every need of every producer.
 The amount of positive feedback these mic is receiving should tell you how amazing they sound.
-It is right on our budget, its Amazon’s Choice and has nearly perfect user reviews.
+It is right on our budget, is Amazon’s Choice, and has nearly perfect user reviews.

 Musicians who use it: Stevie Wonder

 4. LEWITT LCT 440 PURE (new entry)

 The Lewitt LCT 440 PURE is, as usual, a large-diaphragm condenser microphone.
 It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available for less than $300.

 Designed and engineered in Vienna, Austria, this studio microphone offers excellent sound quality with a rich bass response and boosted the treble without causing any harshness to the tone.
 The LCT 440 PURE’s cardioid polar pattern guarantees active rear rejection, making it ideal for home recording studios.
 It has a super low self-noise of 7db and is incredibly sensitive.